swapUniba/KARS_NeSy_KGE_with_FOL_rules/README.md

 Alternatively, you can run the whole pipeline from scratch.

 ## Pre-requirements
-In order to reproduce the entire pipeline, it is necessary to install Java 1.7 and Python 3.7 or more, with Keras installed.
+In order to reproduce the entire pipeline, it is necessary to install (1) Java 1.7 and (2) Python 3.7 or more, with Keras installed.
 The experiments have been performed on a machine with Ubuntu 20.04.4 LTS.
 It is reasonable that more recent versions of both Java and Python are still compatible with the source code.
-For further details about Python packages required to reproduce our source code, pleas check the [requirements](https://github.com/swapUniba/KARS_NeSy_KGE_with_FOL_rules/blob/main/scripts/req.txt) file.
+For further details about Python packages required to reproduce our source code, please check the [requirements](https://github.com/swapUniba/KARS_NeSy_KGE_with_FOL_rules/blob/main/scripts/req.txt) file.

 ## Pipeline
 The overall pipeline can be split into three main steps: